cudneys/srsre-code-challenge/README.md

 # Sr SRE Code Challenge

-This repo contains the source code and binaries for a REST API that generates and validates papsswords.
+This repo contains the source code and binaries for a REST API that generates and validates passwords.
 The server needs to be packaged in a Docker container and deployed in Kubernetes >= 1.20 with Istio >= 1.10.

 # Steps
 1. Clone this repo